Skip to main content

 Files:

-5.5 The Sovereign Node Strategy (Real Pilots and our Genovia example)
+5.5 The Sovereign Node Strategy (Real Pilots and the Genovia example)

 Real participants should have data sovereignty.
 This will require unique/distinct git repositories that they manage.